Kyle-Ye/eligibility/eligibilityd/README.md

 # eligibilityd

-This project is an open source reimplementation of eligibility daemon.
+This folder contains the eligibility daemon code.

 ## Status